Garage Slab Slope Code: Comprehensive Guide

 1. The 2021 International Residential Code (IRC) Section 309.1 stipulates that a garage floor must slope towards the garage door or a drain.

-3. A slope less than 1% is not recommended as it is extremely difficult to implement it in practice.
+3. A slope of less than 1% is not recommended as it is extremely difficult to implement it in practice.
 You may end up with frequent water puddles on your garage floor.

-4. You can determine the slope of your garage floor using a six foot level or a laser level.
+4. You can determine the slope of your garage floor using a six-foot level or a laser level.

 5. The slope of your garage floor can be fixed.
 The nature of the fix depends on the exact nature of the problem.